Monday, January 15, 2024

 I’m pretty sure I have a great Aunt (or two 😉) like Aunt Emma in this book, so she was easily my favorite character.
 Even though I’m not typically one for books with recipes and/or a food focus, I was curious about this book because of my own German heritage and actually recognized a couple of the recipes mentioned.

 There’s a lot to unpack in this book.
 There’s so many wisdom-like nuggets thrown throughout it.
-It’s really a book I feel like you have to savior each chapter to understand hidden conversations and meanings, to be able to understand what Uncle Wes means when he thinks about history repeating itself.
+It’s really a book I feel like you have to savor each chapter to understand hidden conversations and meanings, to be able to understand what Uncle Wes means when he thinks about history repeating itself.
 Does everything wrap up with a nice, neat little bow at the end of this book?
 No, not necessarily, but it’s realistic.
 There’s hope for the future at the end of this book and that’s what made it good.

 I think I would say that I liked “The Extraordinary Deaths of Mrs. Kip” just a touch more, but I still really enjoyed this one as well.
 I’ll definitely be watching out for any new books by this author in the future!